Team

 Robert is an application developer working in Drupal and JAVA.
 He helped architect the Morphbank 3 and 4 systems, and continues to develop software for iDigBio.

+Alex is trailblazing the creation of protocols and best practices for the creation of digital 3D models of organisms and their settings in the field (e.g., in a forest or on a mountaintop) for iDigBio’s Digitization, Workforce Development, and Citizen Science Domain.
+He graduated from FSU’s Department of Art with a MFA and brings experience in that department’s Digital Media Fabrication Lab.

 Nicole is trailblazing the creation of protocols and best practices for the creation of digital 3D models of organisms and their settings in the field (e.g., in a forest or on a mountaintop) for iDigBio’s Digitization, Workforce Development, and Citizen Science Domain.
-She is a graduate student in FSU’s Department of Art and brings experience in that department’s Digital Media Fabrication Lab.
+She graduated from FSU’s Department of Art with a MFA and brings experience in that department’s Digital Media Fabrication Lab.

-Alex is trailblazing the creation of protocols and best practices for the creation of digital 3D models of organisms and their settings in the field (e.g., in a forest or on a mountaintop) for iDigBio’s Digitization, Workforce Development, and Citizen Science Domain.
-He is a graduate student in FSU’s Department of Art and brings experience in that department’s Digital Media Fabrication Lab.